SIPS1980/vscode-markdown-preview-include/README.md

 :[Copyright Notice][includes/copyright.md]
 ```

-This will produce the follwoing output
+This will produce the following output

 > Text with information
 >